Skip to Content

 This article contains affiliate links.
 We may receive compensation if you make a purchase at no additional cost to you.

-5 Dry Vermouth Cocktails You Will Love
+5 Dry Vermouth Cocktails Worth Sipping

 Dry vermouth may be sweet vermouth’s less popular cousin but don’t rule out this integral ingredient in some of the world’s most classic cocktails.
+Instead, craft these easy dry vermouth cocktails and sip away.

 Brooklyn Cocktail with Brooklyn Bridge View at Manhatta